The Stokomani example: an e-commerce site launched in 3 weeks

 With this new unified and solid base, Stokomani was able to deploy its e-commerce site on Prestashop in less than three weeks.
 With a particularly favourable timing - the November 2020 lock-in had just begun - the company gained notoriety on the web and observed a strong growth of its traffic on the site.
 This proves that there was a real expectation on the part of consumers.

-This first step has allowed Stokomani to calmly consider the next step in its digital strategy: deploying five pilot stores for Click & Collect in June 2021.
-From the e-commerce site, customers can choose to collect their purchases in these stores.
-A daring gamble for the brand, which has led to a change of mindset for its store employees.
-The new vision of the customer and the use of new tools are changing habits and internal processes.
-Promising challenges for the future: Stokomani would like to deploy new sales channels, such as marketplaces, to continue to gain visibility and notoriety.
-And now that it is equipped with Quable PIM, nothing can stop it!
+This first step has enabled Stokomani to calmly look ahead to the next stage of its digital strategy: rolling out five pilot stores for Click & Collect in June 2021.
+From the e-commerce site, customers can then choose to collect their purchases from these stores.
+A daring gamble for the brand, which has induced a change of mindset for its in-store staff.
+The new customer vision and the use of new tools are changing internal habits and processes.
+Promising challenges for the future: Stokomani would like to deploy new sales channels, such as marketplaces, to continue gaining visibility and notoriety.
+And now that it's equipped with Quable PIM, there's no stopping it!

-Why is PIM essential in an omnichannel strategy?
+Why is PIM essential to an omnichannel strategy?

 Like Stokomani, many companies have integrated omnichannel into their strategy in recent years.
 The aim is to be present where the customers are, whose buying paths are no longer linear but multiple.
 However, to be able to offer relevant and satisfying omnichannel experiences to the customer, It is internally that the company must first structure itself.

-In this perspective, PIM/DAM is the essential ally because it makes product information available, valid, complete and consistent.
-As a collaborative platform, it allows all teams to work more efficiently to make the entire value chain fluid and the entire value chain, from product listing to distribution through sales channels.
+With this in mind, the PIM/DAM is an essential ally in making product information available, valid, complete and consistent.
+As a collaborative platform, it enables all teams to work more efficiently, making the entire value chain the entire value chain, from product listing to distribution via sales channels.

-While information systems are evolving ever more rapidly, PIM can be connected to any tool, adapt to all sales channels and manage all possible product attributes.
-Thus, it is as essential for BtoB merchants as it is for BtoC merchants and is an indispensable asset for all e-merchants wishing to develop in an omnichannel way.
+At a time when information systems are evolving ever more rapidly, the PIM can be connected to any tool, adapting to all sales channels and managing all possible product attributes.
+As a result, it is just as indispensable for BtoB as it is for BtoC merchants, and an indispensable asset for all e-tailers wishing to develop in an omnichannel way.

 Conclusion

 Deploying an e-commerce site is often a long-term project requiring months of work.
-In a context where the timing was crucial and the stakes were high, Stokomani was able to defy the usual deadlines by putting a first version of its e-shop online in just a few weeks.
+In a context where timing was crucial and the stakes high, Stokomani was able to defy the usual deadlines by putting the first version of its e-shop online in just a few weeks.
 The secret?
-A meticulous upstream work to structure the product information and create a unified base that will serve the whole of its omnichannel strategy.
-This is an essential and highly beneficial step, both for the internal teams and to facilitate the implementation of the omnichannel strategy.
-In the end, an omnichannel strategy without PIM is like a retailer without an e-commerce site: you can do without it, but you soon realize that it is essential.
+Meticulous upstream work to structure product information and create a unified base to serve its entire omnichannel strategy.
+It's an essential step, and one that is highly beneficial, both for internal teams and for facilitating the implementation of the omnichannel strategy.
+Ultimately, an omnichannel strategy without PIM is like a retailer without an e-commerce site: you can do without it, but you soon realize that it's indispensable.

 Did you like this article?
 Share it!